- Joining the Scheme

 - Meeting Tips

 The Conversation Exchange Scheme is a language-sharing community for speakers of all languages on campus.
-Now a Facebook Group, the Scheme enables you to instantly connect with speakers of your chosen language instead of waiting to be allocated a partner.
-The Scheme is open to all registered Edge Hill students and members of staff who wish to improve their language skills, perfect their pronunciation, or simply connect with like-minded individuals.
+The Scheme is a Facebook group which allows you to instantly connect with speakers of other languages.
+It is open to all registered Edge Hill students and members of staff who wish to improve their language skills, perfect their pronunciation, or simply connect with like-minded individuals.
 As this is an exchange initiative, you are also expected to share your own language with others.
 Win-win!

 - Join the Conversation Exchange Scheme Facebook group